filecoin-project/lotus-docs/content/en/storage-providers/operate/snap-deals/index.md

     This command does not output anything on success.

-1. By listing your deals again, you'll see that the FSM has marked the sector as being in a `Available` state:
+1. By listing your deals again, you'll see that the FSM has marked the sector as being in an `Available` state:

     ```shell
     lotus-miner sectors list